 Outside the city itself, we will enjoy a morning excursion to UNESCO-listed Blenheim Palace, one of England’s largest houses and the birthplace of Sir Winston Churchill.
 The Long Library organ was built by perhaps the most famous British builder, ‘Father’ Willis, who was responsible for many cathedral and concert hall organs, including those of St Paul’s Cathedral and the Royal Albert Hall.
 We will enjoy a guided tour of the palace as well as an introduction to the organ and a private recital.
 With 2300 pipes, it is the largest such instrument in a private house in Europe, and as a ‘Father’ Willis organ in original condition, is particularly rare.

 There is the opportunity to attend Choral Evensong services at Magdalen College and Christ Church, where we will hear the organs being used liturgically, alongside their world-renowned choirs.
 Magdalen will be of particular interest, as this summer the college takes delivery of a new instrument by the German firm of Eule.

 We will stay at the four-star Mercure Oxford Eastgate Hotel, a converted coaching inn conveniently located in central Oxford.

 This tour will be led by organist and concert pianist John Bryden, MA, who has also played the organ on tours in Cambridge, Edinburgh and Saxony, and Nicholas Wearne, BA, MPhil, an international competition prize-winner and previously Assistant Organist at New College, Oxford

-Included: accommodation based on sharing a privilege twin or double bedded room, performances as described, breakfast, dinner with water & coffee, excursions & admissions, gratuities.
+Included: accommodation based on sharing a privilege twin or double bedded room, performances as described, breakfast, dinner with water & coffee, excursions & admissions, gratuities & all taxes.

 Not Included: travel insurance, privilege double room for single use supplement £175.